 Is it serious?

-You’ve had some burning when you urinate and been prescribed antibiotics by your doctor for a urinary tract infection.
-A few days go by and you’re still not feeling better.
+You’ve had some burning when urinating and been prescribed antibiotics by your doctor for a urinary tract infection.
+A few days go by, and you’re still not feeling better.
 In fact, your back is starting to hurt worse.
 You go back to your doctor and find out that you have a kidney infection.
 What is the difference between a urinary tract infection and a kidney infection?
 Are the treatments the same?

-A kidney infection (pyelonephritis) is a type of urinary tract infection because it involves your kidneys, which are part of your urinary system.
-Typically, you have an infection that starts in your urethra (the tube that carries urine from your bladder to outside your body) or bladder and travels up the ureters (the tubes that carry urine from your kidneys to your bladder) spreading the infection to your kidneys.
-Kidney infections require prompt treatment because they can cause permanent damage to your kidneys or the bacteria can easily spread to your bloodstream causing a serious infection called sepsis.
-Symptoms of a kidney infection can include fever, chills, back/side pain, groin pain, abdominal pain, frequent urination, continual urge to urinate, burning sensation/pain when urinating, nausea, vomiting, pus or blood in your urine, foul-smelling urine and urine that is cloudy.
+A kidney infection (Pyelonephritis) is a type of urinary tract infection because it involves your kidneys, which are part of your urinary system.
+Typically, you have an infection that starts in your urethra (the tube that carries urine from your bladder to outside your body) or bladder and travels up the ureters (the tubes that carry urine from your kidneys to your bladder), spreading the infection to your kidneys.
+Kidney infections require prompt treatment because they can cause permanent damage to your kidneys, or the bacteria can quickly enter your bloodstream, causing a serious illness called sepsis.
+Symptoms of a kidney infection can include fever, chills, back/side pain, groin pain, abdominal pain, frequent urination, continual urge to urinate, burning sensation/pain when urinating, nausea, vomiting, pus or blood in your urine, foul-smelling urine and urine that’s cloudy.

-Certain things can place you at a higher risk of getting a kidney infection.
-One of these is being female because their urethra is shorter making it easier for bacteria to reach the bladder.
-Anything that slows the flow of your urine or decreases your ability to empty your bladder completely, such as kidney stones, abnormal urinary tract structure or enlarged prostate, also place you at an increased risk.
-Having a weakened immune system due to medical conditions, like diabetes or HIV, or taking certain medications raise your risk level because your body is more susceptible to developing any type of infection.
-If you have damage to the nerves that are attached to your bladder, your ability to sense abnormalities, like pain or the urgent need to urinate, is diminished.
+Certain things can increase your risk of getting a kidney infection.
+One of these is being female because their urethra is shorter, making it easier for bacteria to reach the bladder.
+Anything that slows the flow of your urine or decreases your ability to empty your bladder fully, such as kidney stones, abnormal urinary tract structure, or enlarged prostate, also places you at a heightened risk.
+A weakened immune system due to medical conditions, like diabetes or HIV, or taking certain medications raises your risk level because your body is more susceptible to developing any type of infection.
+If you damage the nerves attached to your bladder, your ability to sense abnormalities, like pain or the urgent need to urinate, is diminished.
 Using a urinary catheter can introduce bacteria into your urinary system.
-Certain conditions, such as vesicoureteral reflux, cause your urine to flow in the wrong direction and this increases the risk of bacteria reaching your kidneys.
+Certain conditions, such as vesicoureteral reflux, cause your urine to flow in the wrong direction, raising the risk of bacteria reaching your kidneys.

 The best way to prevent a kidney infection is to reduce your chances of a urinary tract infection.
-It is essential to drink enough water to have enough urine to help flush most of the bacteria from your urinary system every time you urinate.
+An easy way is to drink enough water to have enough urine to help flush most of the bacteria from your urinary system every time you urinate.
 Do not delay going to the bathroom when you feel the urge to go.
-The longer urine remains in your bladder, especially if it is signaling that it is full, the greater the chance bacteria can travel to your kidneys.
-It is important to urinate as soon as possible after intercourse in order to remove bacteria from your urethra.
-Specially for women, it is key to be careful while wiping to prevent the spread of bacteria.
-The best way to do this is by wiping front to back.
-It is recommended that women steer clear of using feminine products, like deodorant sprays, or douching because this can be irritative.
+The longer urine remains in your bladder, especially if it’s signaling that it’s full, the greater the chance bacteria can travel to your kidneys.
+Urinating as soon as possible after intercourse can remove bacteria from your urethra.
+Specifically for women, it’s key to be careful while wiping to prevent the spread of bacteria.
+The best way is by wiping front to back.
+Most doctors recommend that women avoid using feminine products, like deodorant sprays or douching, because this can be irritative.